AirshipCMS/Docs/Marketing/Windows-Installer.md

-# Windows Installer (beta)
-Get the Beta Win64 Installer

-Note:
+## Auto Install Instructions
-You will get a warning that this installer is not signed with a digital signature.
+Click the above button to start the CLI installation on your Win64 machine.
+(You will get a warning that this installer is not signed with a digital signature.
 This is expected behavior.
-If you choose to, you may follow the manual install instructions below.
+If you choose to, you may follow the manual install instructions below.)

-### Manual Install instructions
+## Manual Install Instructions

-There should be a link or button named "Manual Install Instructions" that when clicked, reveals all the instructions below.
-While the instructions are clicked, this page url should have a hash location of `#manual-install`.
-Loading this page with `#manual-install` will automatically expand the region below.

-These instructions will also contain dynamic version numbers, need to use the version fetched previously.
-Wherever you see "2.3.1" below, it should be dynamic based on LATEST

 1. Download https://install.airshipcms.io/Win64/2.3.1/airship.exe
 2. Download https://install.airshipcms.io/Win64/2.3.1/airship-server.exe
 3. Create a new folder `C:\AirshipLauncher`